 - 2013-present, PhD student, Institute of Evolutionary Biology and Environmental Studies,

 University of Zurich, Switzerland

 - 2011-2012, MSc in Environmental Economics and Environmental Management, University of York, UK

 - 2009-2011, MSc in Biology: Ecology and Evolution, University of Fribourg, Switzerland

 - 2006-2009, BSc in Biology, University of Fribourg, Switzerland

-- Cornioley T, Börger L, Ozgul A, Weimerskirch H (in press) Impact of changing wind conditions on foraging and incubation success in male and female wandering albatrosses.
+- Cornioley T, Börger L, Ozgul A, Weimerskirch H (2016) Impact of changing wind conditions on foraging and incubation success in male and female wandering albatrosses.
 Journal of Animal Ecology

 - Cornioley T, Jenouvrier S, Börger L, Weimerskirch H, Ozgul A (2017) Fathers matter: male body mass affects life-history traits in a size-dimorphic seabird.
 Proceedings of the Royal Society B